bao-project/bao-docs/source/development/licensing.rst

         this project or the open source license(s) involved.

-The process to sign-off the commit message is described step-by-step in the commit :ref:`dco-sign-off` section of the :ref:`contributing` guides.
+The process to sign-off the commit message is described step-by-step in the :ref:`commit sign-off<commit_signoff>` section of the :ref:`contributing` guides.
 Please consult the full guide if you are planning to contribute to the project.